ripx80/brave/log/Readme.md

 ## Discussion

-- global Package logger? (noop or arg)
+- global Package logger? (noop or arg), no (no global vars, no magic)
 - three log levels?
 - With fields?
-- defined log entries (const strings)?
+- defined log entries (const strings)? not here, use a error package to define errors (dependency?)
 - in memory logging for testing?
 - default format and output type/json?
-- errors.Wrap?
+- errors.Wrap, yes but only when you use third parity libs and you dont nothing about the error.

 ## Ressources